 The cost of risk analysis, threat modelling, threat models, security applications, appliances, and equipment, is the same as the cost of maintaining and paying the costs even during downtime.
 Therefore, it greatly helps organisations protect their IT infrastructure and critical assets within a limited budget and 24/7 availability by professionals specialising in their cyber domain.

-Why do companies outsource cyber security?
+Why do companies opt for outsourcing cyber security?

-Outsourcing security is excellent in this situation because your service provider remains alert and attenuative outside of your business hours and responsible for maintaining the security on the agreed budget.
+Outsourcing security is excellent in this situation because your service provider remains alert and attenuative outside of your business hours and is responsible for maintaining the security on the agreed budget.
 However, if you do this in-house, it relatively increases the cost in terms of employees, security teams and utilities.

 Minimise costs and maximise efficiency